soundpress/RulesOfNYC/docs/c16/index.rst

 ** These items will only be considered as necessary and reasonable when installation is mandated resulting from other required code compliance work.

 The following Department of Buildings memoranda are included here for informational purposes only and not for comment.
-These directives are referred to in 29 RCNY § 2-01(d)(2) of the code compliance regulations.
+These directives are referred to in 29 RCNY § 2-01(d)(2).